Jacob-Pitsenberger/OpenCV-Color-Analysis-and-Manipulation/README.md

 # OpenCV Color Analysis and Manipulation

-Discover a curated collection of Python scripts and modules crafted for advanced color analysis and pixel manipulation using OpenCV.
+Explore a curated collection of Python scripts and modules designed for advanced color analysis and pixel manipulation using OpenCV.
+This repository includes tools for capturing pixel values from a webcam, converting them into various formats, and applying color masks for precise color detection.

+## Overview

+This repository offers tools for pixel value capture, conversion, and color detection through masking.
+Whether you need to analyze colors interactively or apply precise color detection in real-time, these modules provide a versatile set of functionalities for your OpenCV projects.

 ## Modules

-### 1. Pixel Value Capture Script
+### 1. Pixel Value Capture Script (get_pixel_hsv_value.py)

-This script opens a connection to the default webcam, captures the video feed, and allows the user to click on the displayed frame to obtain the HSV value of the pixel at the clicked location.
+This script opens a connection to the default webcam, captures the video feed, and enables users to click on the displayed frame to obtain the HSV value of the pixel at the clicked location.
 The script continuously displays the video feed and prints the HSV value in the console when the left mouse button is clicked.

 - **Usage:**
   - Ensure you have OpenCV installed (`pip install opencv-python`).
   - Run the script, and click on the displayed frame to obtain HSV values.

-### 2. PixelConverter Class
+### 2. PixelConverter Class (pixel_converter.py)

 The PixelConverter class provides functionality to capture pixel values from an OpenCV video feed and convert them into various formats such as BGR, RGB, Hex, HSV, and RGBA.